columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 ## Extend your categorization as part of a Producer

-Some of your categories might need some computationally expensive reconstructed observables and can therefore only be called after certain requirements are met, or be called as part of a Producer.
+Some of your categories might need some computationally expensive reconstructed observables and can therefore only be called after certain requirements are met.
+In these cases, it might be beneficial to first produce columns and then load these columns when necessary.
+To streamline this, you can set these dependencies as part of the Producer instance that creates the category ids (i.e. via the `category_ids` producer).

-This can be achieved by adding category instances as part of the `Producer.init`.
+To properly set this up, add the category instances as part of the `Producer.init`.
 Columns from custom requirements can be added to a Producer via the `Producer.requires` in combination with the `Producer.setup`.